yethihahtwe/PHP-MySQL-Training/modules/02-database-foundations/02-database-structures.md

 ### Composite Keys

 Sometimes, a single column isn't enough to uniquely identify a record.
-In such cases, we use composite keys:

-- A composite key consists of two or more columns
-- The combination of these columns must be unique for each record
+In such cases, we use composite keys.
+A composite key consists of two or more columns.
+The combination of these columns must be unique for each record.

 Example:
 ```sql